Best iPhone App Blocker

 Fella is not trying to be the biggest app blocker.
 It is trying to be the clearest one for a specific iPhone problem: selected distracting apps should not be available all day.

 That makes Fella best for controlled access.
 It fits people who cannot simply delete apps because they still need messages, accounts, groups, videos, matches, subscriptions, or game progress sometimes.
+It is not the right option for parental monitoring, desktop website blocking, detailed usage reports, or a schedule-heavy focus system.

 What kind of apps should a blocker handle?